Ph.D. in Informatics with a specialization in Bioinformatics

 At the intersection of biology and technology

-Research scientists in bioinformatics design computational tools and data science applications that make sense of staggering amounts of data, developing solutions with life-saving results.
-The Ph.D. degree program in Bioinformatics at the IU School of Informatics and Computing at IUPUI immerses you in course projects, independent research investigations, and lab rotations that integrate informatics, technology, statistics, computation, biology, genetics, math, other life science fields—and many other disciplines—in new ways.
+Research scientists in bioinformatics design computational tools and data science applications that make sense of staggering amounts of data, developing solutions that can improve health and save lives.
+The Ph.D. degree program in Bioinformatics at the IU School of Informatics and Computing at IUPUI immerses you in course projects, independent research investigations, and lab rotations that integrate informatics, technology, statistics, machine learning, computational biology, genetics, genomics, proteomics, other life science fields—and many other disciplines—in new ways.

 Expert faculty at Indiana’s life science and IT research campus

 Our bioinformatics degree programs put you in the heart of Indiana’s health care campus, where faculty inspire innovation and novel collaborations in high-through data analysis, big data mining, omics technologies, precision medicine, and many other translational research.

 A balanced approach

-The doctorate in bioinformatics is a 90-credit-hour program that includes core courses, research rotations, the choice of a minor, qualifying examinations, and a dissertation.
-Our program provides a balance in wide-ranging fields, cutting-edge computing technology, state-of-the-art informatics skills, innovative research and scholarly activities, bioethics, effective teaching, and intellectual property, preparing graduates to succeed in post-doctoral careers.
+The Ph.D. in Bioinformatics is a 90-credit-hour program that includes core courses, research rotations, the choice of a minor, qualifying examinations, and a dissertation.
+Our curriculum provides a balance in wide-ranging fields, cutting-edge computing technology, state-of-the-art informatics skills, innovative research and scholarly activities, bioethics, effective teaching, and intellectual property, preparing graduates to succeed in post-doctoral careers.
 In addition to research and analytics, you’ll learn how to: